 What Are the Main Challenges for a Consultant?

 Consultants come across many challenges.
 These start with finding clients — consultant services can be expensive, so building up a network of good leads and opportunities is vital.
-You will want to build up a robust pipeline of work to ensure
+You will want to build up a robust pipeline of work to ensure your business is profitable.

 Next, you will need to establish strong methods for working with people.
 Key skills include gathering information, carrying out analysis and making recommendations.

 As business needs change, you must be flexible and adaptable.
 You will have to use your experience to understand what is going on below the surface of an issue and then use tools and techniques to resolve the underlying problems.

 Finally, you need to deliver sustainable results.
 This means getting involved with project managers, business analysts and operations experts to check that your recommendations are being implemented in the best possible way.

 Choose the Right Business Structure and Register Your Consulting Business

 Now that you have all the background information for your consulting business, it’s time to make it into a reality.
 That starts by choosing the right structure or “legal entity” for your business.
-In the U.S., there are four main business structures.
+In the U.S., there are five main business structures.
 They are:

 For most smaller consultant businesses, an LLC is the ideal business setup.
 It provides you with liability protection, is simple to administer and has some tax advantages over other business types.
 Additionally, if another consulting firm ever subcontracts to you (which does happen), they will definitely expect you to have a formal legal structure in place.